Pelvic Floor Muscle Exercises and Bladder Training

 If you are experiencing urinary leakage, pelvic floor muscle exercises (Kegels) and bladder training are two things you can do to help control your urinary symptoms.

-Screenshot 74 - Pelvic Floor Muscle Exercises And Bladder Training 1
+Screenshot 74 - Pelvic Floor Muscle Exercises and Bladder Training 1

 Pelvic Floor Muscle Exercises